erican1214/gwc-empowering-data-project/README.md

 ## About
 - GWC SPP 2023 Data Science Course
 - Involves data collection and analyzation of women around the world regarding their living conditions, education, and family size
+- Uses scatterplots to compare and analyze data about women from two different countries

 ## Instructions
 ### Project Requirements